NAMUS09/ServiceLocatorBackend/README.md

 ## Features

 - Fetch all emergency services
-- Locate the nearest emergency service based on geolocation
+- Locate the nearest emergency service based on provided grid location and service type
+- Get the status of a specific emergency service
 - Update the status of a specific emergency service
 - Create new emergency services
-- Update existing emergency services

 ## Requirements